basho/riak_ql/README.md

 * `riak_ql_lexer.erl`
 * `riak_ql_parser.erl`

+For more details of the lexer and parser see the [Lexer And Parser](./doc/lexer_parser.md)

+To understand how the lexer/parser fits into the query pipeline see [Query Pipeline](./doc/the_query_pipeline.md)

 There is a ruby script and set of SQL keywords which can be used to generate some of the lexer components of `riak_lexer.xrl`:
 * `priv/keyword_general.rb`
 * `priv/riak_ql_keywords.csv`

-For more details see [Lexer Keywords](./doc/lexer_keywords.md)
+For more details see the [Lexer Keywords](./doc/lexer_keywords.md)

-TODO - add link to the query toolchain documentation.

 This code generates one of 2 output records:
 * `ddl_v1{}` - which captures the `CREATE TABLE...` statement